did-app/did-elixir/README.md

 end
 ```

-Next, let's create our session controller and add these actions.
+Create a session controller and add the two new actions.

 ```elixir
 defmodule MyNotesWeb.SessionController do